Quantum Time-Space Tradeoffs for Matrix Problems: Quantum tradeoffs for Boolean matrix operations

 \begin{proposition}[Theorem 23 in \cite{KSdW07}] For every $S$ in $o(n/\log n)$, there is an $n \times n$ Boolean matrix $A^{(S)}$ such that every bounded-error quantum circuit with space at most $S$ that computes Boolean matrix-vector product $A^{(S)} \bullet x$ in $T$ queries requires that $T$ is $\Omega(\sqrt{n^{3}/S})=\Omega(n^{1.5}/S^{0.5})$. \end{proposition}

 This result is weaker than a standard time-space tradeoff since the function involved is not independent of the circuits that might compute it.
 In particular, \cite{KSdW07} does not find a single function that is hard for all space bounds, as the matrix $A^{(S)}$ that they use changes depending on the value of $S$.
+Because~\cite{KSdW07} does not express this dependence in the statement of their results, we provide a detailed discussion of their arguments to make the need for that dependence clear.
+We will also need their definitions in our results.

 For $S=o(n/\log n)$, the matrix $A^{(S)}$ is produced via the probabilistic method using the following distribution: Choose $k$ to be a sufficiently large constant multiple of $S$.
 This distribution chooses matrices $A\subseteq \{0,1\}^{n\times n}$ by selecting a uniformly random subset of $n/(2k)$ positions in each row to set to 1, with the remainder of the entries in each row being 0.
-They show that with positive probability over the choice of $A$, for all sets $I\subseteq [n]$ of size $k$, at least $k/2$ of the rows of $A_I$ contain at least $N/(6k)$ 1's that are unique in their column of $A_I$; that is, those columns are 0 in all of the $k - 1$ other rows of $A_I$. $A_{(S)}$ is then some fixed matrix for which this property is true.
+They show that with positive probability over the choice of $A$, for all sets $I\subseteq [n]$ of size $k$, at least $k/2$ of the rows of $A_I$ contain at least $n/(6k)$ 1's that are unique in their column of $A_I$; that is, those columns are 0 in all of the $k - 1$ other rows of $A_I$. $A^{(S)}$ is then some fixed matrix for which this property is true.

 More precisely, when we fix a row $j\in I$ and the $n/(2k)$ columns where it is 1, the expected number of the $(k-1)n/(2k)<n/2$ 1's among the rows in $I\setminus\{j\}$ that land in those $n/(2k)$ columns is less than $n/(4k)$.
 By a Hoeffding bound, the number of those 1's is at most $n/(3k)$ except with probability exponentially small in $n/k$, which is $n^{-\omega(1)}$ since $k=O(S)=o(n/\log n)$.
 Hence, except with probability $n^{-\omega(1)}$, a row $j\in I$ is \emph{good for $I$} in that at least $n/(2k)-n/(3k)=n/(6k)$ of the 1's in row $j$ are unique in their respective columns in $A_I$.
 For a fixed $I$, the probability that there is no $J\subseteq I$ of size $k/2$ all of whose rows are good for $I$ is less than the probability that there are $k/2$ rows of $I$ that are not good for $I$.
 This happens with probability at most $n^{-\omega(k)}$ since are at most $\binom{k}{k/2}$ such subsets of rows of size $k/2$, each of which is not good for $I$ with probability $n^{-\omega(k)}$ (and the probabilities are negatively associated).
 Since there are only $\binom{n}{k}$ choices of $I$, the total probability that $A$ does not have desired properties is only $n^{-\omega(k)}$.